samuelpowell/Spinnaker.jl/README.md

 ### Retrieving images

 All of the following functions are blocking, and execution will halt until an image is available.
+For each function the keyword argument `release=true` is supported which by default will release the buffer for further use.
+If you choose `release=false` then the buffer will not be released, allowing one to inspect the image without removing it from the stream buffer (e.g the next call to the function will return the same image).

+Images can be retrieved in three formats:
+ - CameraImage, an abstract array interface of arbitrary type, which stores metadata about the image;
+ - Array, a raw Julia array of arbitrary type, with metadata returned as additional return values;
+ - SpinImage, an internal Spinnaker library image type, which can be queried for metadata.

+#### CameraImage

 If the pixel format from the camera is _unpacked_ Images can be retrieved to a `CameraImage` type which provides an `AbstractArray` interface to the underlying data, in addition to storing metadata available when the image is acquired.
 One can acquire an image in this way by specifying the desired data format: